-As of November 3, 2019, the estimated aggregate fair value of our debt was \$33,652 million.
+As of November 1, 2020, the estimated aggregate fair value of our debt was \$45,274 million.
 The fair value of our senior notes was determined using quoted prices from less active markets.
-The estimated fair value of our 2019 Term Loans approximated their carrying value due to their floating interest rates and consistency in our credit ratings.
-The estimated fair value of our Commercial Paper approximated its carrying value due to the short-term nature of these borrowings.
+The estimated fair value of our November 2019 Term Loans approximated the carrying value due to their floating interest rates and consistency in our credit ratings.
 All of our debt obligations are categorized as Level 2 instruments.